Minah Kim, PhD

 • PhD, Biology, Korea Advanced Institute of Science and Technology (KAIST)

-• Fellowship: 2018 University of CA., San Francisco
+• Fellowship: University of California, San Francisco

 Research